 How can I refer a student to the CARE Team?

-To refer a student to the CARE Team, you can email email@example.com the following information : the name of the student and a brief narrative of their behavior.
-If you are concerned about a student, but have not witnessed any distressing or disruptive behavior, please explain your concern in detail.
+To refer a student to the CARE Team, you can file an online report at report.unt.edu regarding the student’s information and a brief narrative of the behavior. f you are concerned about a student, but have not witnessed any distressing or disruptive behavior, please explain your concern in detail.

 What happens when a student is referred?